rjv6261/DCS_ATC2.0/README.md

 - Runway detection for takeoff and landing instructions.
 DCS default ATC does this right now so I wasnt so worried about this.
 - Ensure multiplayer support (i think im already done but dont have time to test)
 - Voice lines for all radio calls and variety (I have a very talended @WhiskeyTangoFoxtrot working on a full suite of recordings for the alpha release.
 Those will follow soon!
 Thank them lots)
-- Helicopter support (I have worked on this already, but have a few final things to hammer out.
-Expect this soon)
 - A wider range of radio messages

 ## Not so high priority (things not started yet):